Maximize Gains with Concentric Training

 What exercises can be included in a concentric training program?

-Exercises that involve lifting or pushing movements, such as bicep curls, shoulder presses, and squats, can be included in a concentric training program.
+Exercises involving lifting or pushing against resistance—bicep curls, shoulder presses, squats—can all be included in a concentric training program.

 Is concentric training suitable for beginners?